 |Motivation and Emotion|

-The remaining hours comprise a minimum of four core area courses and three 300-400 level elective courses.
+The remaining hours comprise a minimum of four core area courses and three elective courses.
 A minimum of one course must be taken from each core area.

 See Undergraduate Advising for a complete list of undergraduate psychology courses that may serve as these electives.
-A maximum of 3 credit hours for PSYCH 461 may be used toward fulfilling elective requirement.
-A maximum of 3 credit hours for PSYCH 490 or PSYCH 491 may be used toward fulfilling elective requirement.
+A maximum combination of 3 credit hours of PSYCH 490 and PSYCH 491 and a maximum of 3 credit hours of PSYCH 461 may be used toward fulfilling elective requirement.

 Students must take elective credit hours to meet the minimum credit hour requirement for their degree, including at least 36 credit hours of coursework at the 300-level or above.
 The minimum required by the university is 120 credit hours, of which at least 30 credit hours must be taken at UMKC, but some degree programs require more.